GetThatFlightOut/Amadeus-API/README.md

 ## How to Install Flight-API
 ## API Contract

-The weather API adheres to the standard JSON structure outlined on [jsonapi](#jsonapi.org).
+The Flight API adheres to the standard JSON structure outlined on [jsonapi](#jsonapi.org).

-- An example of a successful response body is as follows:
+- `GET /flights`: An example of a successful response body is as follows:
 ```
 {:data=>
   [{:id=>"777",